OC-Goss/simpleAutocrafter/README.md

 # simpleAutocrafter
-A simple autocrafter program for OpenComputers
+A simple autocrafter program for OpenComputers, it can craft all intermediate products of the item if the recipe exist in its database

 # Installation
 Because it was intended for my personal use, i never added very user friendly interface and installation code, So to use the program in its current state: